code-newbies/trello_newsletter/README.md

 ##### Mailchimp key

 1. Login to Mailchimp.
-2. Navigate to 'account settings' in Mailchimp.
+2. Navigate to 'Account' >> 'Extras' in Mailchimp.
 3. Under 'Extras' menu there is an 'Api Keys' option.
 4. On that page under the 'Your API keys' heading you have an option to create a new key.
 Set the key value generated to an environment variable named 'MAILCHIMP_KEY'.
 Like with the Trello key, enter this command in your terminal: